casper-network/docs-1.5.X/source/docs/casper/developers/dapps/nctl-test.md

 To query the `Transaction`'s status, you will pass both the `transaction_hash` and the same `node-address` from above using the following command.
 This will return either an error message in the event of failure or the `Transaction` details if it succeeds.

 ```
-$(get_path_to_client) get-transaction 8e6309cc37bc58d8fedc1094ee1bd264a636d39fc0e05b5e1d72d98f7b6faf13 -n http://localhost:11101
+$(get_path_to_client) get-txn cb34519aa21a1c285aceeaf808ed7745e1f79d0b69dacb67d05e111281923c07 -n http://localhost:11101
 ```

 ## Interacting with the Installed Contract

 Once your NCTL network executes your `Transaction`, you can test the functionality of the installed contract.
 To do so, you will first need to identify any arguments to pass to the contract, starting with the `ContractHash` itself.
 This hash identifies the contract and allows you to target the included entry points.
-As we used the pre-established node-1 account to [send the `Transaction`](../../developers/cli/sending-transactions.md), we can retrieve the `ContractHash` from the node-1 account information.
+As we used the pre-established node-1 account (addresable entity) to [send the `Transaction`](../../developers/cli/sending-transactions.md), we can retrieve the `ContractHash` from the node-1 account information.
 To do so, we will use the following command with a node address and the `PublicKey` of the node in question.

 ```
-$(get_path_to_client) get-account-info \
+$(get_path_to_client) get-entity \
 --node-address http://localhost:11101 \
---public-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/public_key.pem
+--entity-identifier /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/public_key.pem
 ```

 This command will return information pertaining to the account, including the `NamedKeys`.
 The `ContractHash` of the contract to be tested will appear here.
 The process of calling the contract is similar to that of installing it, as they are both accomplished through sending a `Transaction`.
 In this instance, you will need the following information:

--   The **node address**, entered in this instance using `--node-address http://localhost:11101`
+-   The **node-address**, entered in this instance using `--node-address http://localhost:11101`

--   The **chain name**, entered in this instance using `--chain-name "casper-net-1"`
+-   The **chain-name**, entered in this instance using `--chain-name casper-net-1` The **pricing-mode** used to identify the payment mode chosen to execute the transaction.

--   The **payment amount** for this `Transaction` in motes, which may need to be adjusted depending on cost and network [chainspec](../../concepts/glossary/C.md#chainspec).
-In this instance, we will use `--payment-amount 500000000`
+-   The **payment-amount** for this `Transaction` in motes, which may need to be adjusted depending on cost and network [chainspec](../../concepts/glossary/C.md#chainspec).
+In this instance, we will use `--payment-amount 500000000`.

--   The **session path**, defining the location of the Wasm bearing file for the `Transaction`.
-It appears in our example as `--session-path <PATH>` but you must define the path to your specific file.
+-   The **gas-price-tolerance** the maximum gas price that the user is willing to pay for the transaction.

+-   The **standard-payment** flag to determine if this transaction uses standard or custom payment.

+-   The **secret-key** path.
+If not provided, the transaction will not be signed and will remain invalid until signed, for example by running the `sign-transaction` subcommand.

+-   The **entity-address** formatted string representing an addressable entity address.
+Our contract is a addresable and invocable entity.

+-   The **session-entry-point** name of the method that will be used when calling the session contract.
+This is any of the entry points that are defined in our smart contract.

 -   Any **session arguments** specific to the contract that you are testing.
-Multiple instances of `--session-arg` may be used as necessary to provide values to the contract, including the `ContractHash` you acquired above.
-In the example below, you will see a demonstration of the `ContractHash` as a session argument as `--session-arg "contract_key:key='hash-8c13aaeef50ae7f447ee21276965c31cfa45c4ea3abb03d35d078cdd6a40e4a'"`
+Multiple instances of `--session-arg` may be used as necessary to provide values to the entry points of the smart contract.

 ```
 $(get_path_to_client) put-txn \
 --node-address http://localhost:11101 \
---chain-name "casper-net-1" \
+--chain-name casper-net-1 \
+--gas-price-tolerance 10 \
 --payment-amount 500000000 \
+--standard-payment true \
---session-path <PATH> \
+--secret-key /casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem \
---session-arg "contract_key:key='hash-8c13aaeef50ae7f447ee21276965c31cfa45c4ea3abb03d35d078cdd6a40e4a'"
+--session-entry-point <Name of the entry point> \
+--entity-address entity-contract-8c13aaeef50ae7f447ee21276965c31cfa45c4ea3abb03d35d078cdd6a40e4a
 ```

 ## Verifying Correct Contract Behavior